Needham Reiterates Crowdstrike Holdings Inc - (CRWD) Buy Recommendation

 What is the Fund Sentiment?

 There are 1665 funds or institutions reporting positions in Crowdstrike Holdings Inc -.
-This is an increase of 11 owner(s) or 0.67% in the last quarter.
-Average portfolio weight of all funds dedicated to CRWD is 0.46%, an increase of 15.41%.
-Total shares owned by institutions decreased in the last three months by 5.61% to 170,462K shares.
-The put/call ratio of CRWD is 0.99, indicating a bullish outlook.
+This is an increase of 12 owner(s) or 0.73% in the last quarter.
+Average portfolio weight of all funds dedicated to CRWD is 0.46%, an increase of 6.45%.
+Total shares owned by institutions decreased in the last three months by 5.36% to 170,554K shares.
+The put/call ratio of CRWD is 1.05, indicating a bearish outlook.

 What are Other Shareholders Doing?